 Now here comes a shift that may shock you (despite possibly only discovering Thankyou through this post).
 The company put an end to a staple product.

 Thankyou announced the end of their water bottle line, which was their first product line ever.
 According to the team, they no longer could ignore the “elephant in the room” of the company formed to help the world selling single-use plastic bottled water.

 True to the Thankyou vibe, they are not simply letting water bottles go, but are working to redefine their relation to water through a different water product (note: this is mentioned in their announcement, and also hinted at in the linked Year in Review report written years earlier).
-The announcement is filled with hope, gratitude, and honesty.
+The announcement conveys hope, gratitude, and honesty.
 After an eloquent Nelson Mandela quote on a great generation overcoming poverty, Thankyou wrote:

 “The best is yet to come, and we believe that together we can be that great generation.
 To get to where we are headed, we know that sometimes we must take action and challenge (even our very own!) systems, structures, and ways of doing stuff.
 This is not the end, it is just the beginning, so thanks for coming on the journey with us!”

 You know what’s the best part about ending the water bottle product?
 The supporters shared that they would continue supporting Thankyou as they respect and appreciate the value of the overall mission, which is impact.
 Thankyou got immediate feedback that prioritizing impact is a smart move.

 If you think this is simply a coincidence or anomaly, think again.
 Thankyou also does an initiative called Track Your Impact, where customers can see exactly how their purchase develops into social change metrics.
 (Note, this is on hold with an announcement explaining Thankyou’s stance).

 Perhaps another line from the Year in Review report mentioned earlier sums everything up:

 “Our challenge at Thankyou is to continually and profitably grow so we can make the most positive impact on ending global poverty.”